-3.10.02: Is well water used in the operation?
+3.10.02: Is the water used in the growing operation sourced from wells?
 What is this water source used for (e.g., irrigation, crop protection sprays, fertigation, frost/freeze protection, cooling, dust abatement, etc.)?
 What type of irrigation methods are used (e.g., micro-irrigation, drip, overhead, flood irrigation, furrow irrigation, seepage irrigation, hydroponic (specify type))?
+Does the water come into contact with the edible portion of the crop?